 The NNSA plans to produce at least 30 pits annually at the Los Alamos National Laboratory in 2026 and at least 50 pits annually at the Savannah River Site in Aiken, S.C., sometime next decade.
 This session will discuss current expectations and progress for pit production schedules

-This session will discuss how the new deputy Administrator for Defense Programs and the members of the Stockpile Stewardship Program are fulfilling the Administration’s priorities and maintaining the safety, security and reliability of the Nation’s strategic deterrent.
+This session will discuss how the new Deputy Administrator for Defense Programs and the members of the Stockpile Stewardship Program are fulfilling the Administration’s priorities and maintaining the safety, security and reliability of the Nation’s strategic deterrent.
+This session will also feature engaged perspectives from Industry focusing on the information technology and cybersecurity.
+These are integral Classified Computing frameworks critical to maintaining safety, security, and reliability as well as support to advancing the mission.

 This session will feature engaged discussion among the contractor heads at key NNSA sites responsible for stockpile stewardship and national security.
 In a time of record budgets, these leaders will discuss a number of priorities and challenges, including the progress of NNSA’s warhead modernization efforts; the status of increased plutonium pit production; instilling a culture of disciplined nuclear operations as the workforce evolves and new workers come in; ensuring strong safety performance; continued infrastructure modernization; addressing supply chain challenges and recruiting and maintaining the next-generation of workers in today’s workforce environment.